- Location: New Jersey

 - Your gas cap is loose, causing your "Check Engine" light to come on.

 If you experience either of the first two problems, bring your vehicle to a certified Emissions Repair Facility to have it brought up to standard before it is inspected.
-Taking this precaution could save you the trouble of having your vehicle fail the OBD test and going through reinspection.
-You can also direct questions to the Motor Vehicle Commission's Inspection Hotline at (888) NJ-MOTOR.
+Taking this precaution could save you the trouble of having your vehicle fail the OBD test and going through re-inspection.

 In addition, remember to check to see whether the repairs are still covered by the manufacturer's warranty.
 Warranty repairs must be completed by an Emissions Repair Facility, which will have a certified technician on staff.